rust-lang/book/src/ch17-01-futures-and-syntax.md

 - The new function body is an `async move` block because of how it uses the `url` parameter.
 (We’ll talk much more about `async` versus `async move` later in the chapter.)
-- The new version of the function has a kind of lifetime we haven’t seen before in the output type: `'_`.
-Because the function returns a future that refers to a reference—in this case, the reference from the `url` parameter—we need to tell Rust that we want that reference to be included.
-We don’t have to name the lifetime here, because Rust is smart enough to know there’s only one reference that could be involved, but we _do_ have to be explicit that the resulting future is bound by that lifetime.

 Now we can call `page_title` in `main`.